 The second of a three-part series in the theory and application of shielded metal arc welding (SMAW).
-Emphasizes safety procedures, use of SMAW welding equipment and intermediate-level welding techniques in accordance with the American Welding Society SENSE program.
+Emphasizes safety procedures, use of SMAW consumables & welding equipment and enhanced welding techniques in accordance with the American Welding Society SENSE EG2.0 Entry-Level Welder program.